vturrisi/solo-learn/README.md

 pip3 install .
 ```

-**NOTE:**: if you are having trouble with dali, install it with `pip install --extra-index-url https://developer.download.nvidia.com/compute/redist --upgrade nvidia-dali-cuda110` or with your specific cuda version.
+**NOTE:** if you are having trouble with dali, install it with `pip install --extra-index-url https://developer.download.nvidia.com/compute/redist --upgrade nvidia-dali-cuda110` or with your specific cuda version.

 **NOTE 2:** If you want to modify the library, install it in dev mode with `-e`.